Cognitive Test for Dementia: Detect Early

 Montreal Cognitive Assessment (MoCA)

-The test consists of a series of questions, and each question is assigned a score based on the individual’s response.
+The test gives a series of questions.
+Each is assigned a score based on the individual’s response.

 The maximum possible score on the MoCA is 30.
-A score of 26 or lower indicating possible cognitive impairment.
+A score of 26 or lower indicates that there is possible cognitive impairment.

 Clock Drawing Test (CDT)

-The CDT assesses visual-spatial ability and executive function.
-The individual is asked to draw a clock face with specific instructions, and the drawing is assigned a score based on accuracy and completeness.
+This cognitive test for dementia assesses visual-spatial ability and executive function.
+The person being tested is given specific instructions requiring him/her to draw a clock face.
+The drawing is given a score based on accuracy and completeness.

-The test is typically scored on a 6-point scale, with lower scores indicating greater impairment.
+The test is scored on a 6-point scale, with lower scores showing greater impairment.

 Self-Administered Gerocognitive Exam (SAGE)

-The SAGE assesses several cognitive domains, including orientation, language, memory, visuospatial abilities, executive function, and social cognition.
+The SAGE assesses orientation, language, memory, visuospatial abilities, executive function, and social cognition.

-The test consists of a series of questions, and each question is assigned a score based on the individual’s response.
+The test gives a series of questions.
+Each question is given a score based on responses.

 The maximum possible score on the SAGE is 22.
-A score of 14 or lower indicating possible cognitive impairment.
+A score of 14 or lower indicates that there is possible cognitive impairment.

-Generally, cognitive tests are scored based on the individual’s performance on specific tasks or questions, with lower scores indicating greater impairment.
+Cognitive tests are scored based on the person’s performance on specific tasks or questions.
+Lower scores indicate greater impairment.

-Test scores should be interpreted in the context of the individual’s age, education level, medical history, and other diagnostic information to provide a comprehensive understanding of their cognitive function.
+To provide a full understanding of a person’s cognitive function.
+Cognitive test for dementia scores should be taken in the context of the individual’s age, education level, medical history, and other diagnostic information.

 Diagnoses and Treatment Plans